-Choosing the Best Business Structure: Pros and Cons for Australian Small Businesses
+Best Business Structure in Australia: Pros and Cons for Small Businesses

-Navigating the maze of business structures can be daunting for Australian business owners.
-With options ranging from sole trader through to corporation and a myriad of choices in between, each comes with its own set of legal, tax, and operational repercussions.
-In this article, we’ll explain each business structure and their pros and cons to help you make an informed choice for your business.
+Navigating the maze of business structures in Australia can be daunting for small business owners.
+With options ranging from sole trader through to corporation and a myriad of choices in between, each small business structure comes with its own set of legal, tax, and operational repercussions.
+In this article, we’ll break down the factors to consider when choosing a business structure and explain the pros and cons of each, so you can choose the right business structure for your needs.

-Understanding the Basics of Business Structures in Australia
+What Are the Main Business Structures in Australia?

 What is a Business Structure in Australia?

-The definition of ‘business structure’ is the way in which your business is legally structured, informing how you operate and trade.
+The definition of ‘business structure’ refers to the way in which your business is legally organised, informing how you operate and conduct business.
 There are four types of business structures in Australia: sole trader, partnership, company, and trust.
-Just to complicate matters further – within each of these structures are variations and often, business owners will require more than one structure as part of their tax strategy.
+Just to complicate matters further, within each of these structures are variations and often, business owners will require more than one structure as part of their tax strategy.
 For instance, you may own a trust under which your company operates – or vice versa.

 – The simplest and cheapest way to set up a business – Aren’t many tax or legal formalities to meet |